 Always buy a breathalyzer from a reputable company with readily available product information and product testing results.
 These should all be easy to find on a website, and all testing should be backed up with proof of the results.
 Make sure your breathalyser has a warranty in case something goes wrong.
 Check reviews of the company and of the specific product that you wish to buy.
 Ask about after-sales service as well.
 Additionally, check whether the company recalibrates its breathalysers with trained personnel and that this process is quick and easy for you as the consumer.

 Drink driving is a major issue on our roads, so buying a quality breathalyzer is a great way to save lives.
-Remember, even if the breathalyser shows that you are under the limit, if you feel slightly impaired by alcohol, do not drive.
+Remember, even if the breathalyser shows that you are under the limit, do not drive if you feel slightly impaired by alcohol.
 Alcohol can affect you differently on different days, so if you feel like you shouldn’t drive, you really shouldn’t drive.